zjohn77/lightning-mlflow-hf/README.md

 This code is self-explanatory, but there are some choices to call out.
-The `pretrained_model` is set to `roberta-base`, and if we were to change it to any Huggingface model name that supports AutoTokenizer, everything should still work (tested) .
+The `pretrained_model` is set to `roberta-base`, and if we were to change it to any Hugging Face model name that supports AutoTokenizer, everything should still work (tested) .
 Model accuracy was found to be most sensitive to `max_length` and `batch_size`, so these are the main hyperparameters to play around with, and they both tradeoff between accuracy and computational load.
 On Azure ML, I used the Standard_NC24ads_A100_v4